bevyengine/rfcs/rfcs/45-stageless.md

 This allows you to easily refer to many systems and (indirectly) give properties to many systems.
 Furthermore, systems and system sets can be ordered together and even grouped together *within larger sets*, meaning you can layer those properties.

-In short, for any system or system set, you can:
+In short, for any system or system set, you can define:

-- define its execution order relative to other systems or sets (e.g. "this system runs before A")
+- its execution order relative to other systems or sets (e.g. "this system runs before A")
-- define any conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
+- any conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
-- define which set(s) it belongs to (which define properties that affect all systems underneath)
+- which set(s) it belongs to (which define properties that affect all systems underneath)
   - if left unspecified, the system or set will be added under a default one (configureable)

 These properties are all additive.